Suman Nagarkar: Film career

-Suman played a negative role in Shiva Rajkumar's Ammavra Ganda which also brought Bollywood actor Bhagyashree to Kannada Film Industry.
-Suman gained popularity from movies like Nammoora Mandara Hoove and Beladingala Baale.
+Suman Nagarkar was introduced to the Kannada film industry by the director Sunil Kumar Desai.
+Kalyana Mantapa was her first movie.
+She gained popularity from the movies Nammoora Mandara Hoove and Beladingala Baale.
 She acted in the main role in the movie Beladingala Baale, where her face would not be shown to the audience.
-Suman also garnered a lot of attention for her performance in Ramesh Aravind's Mungarina Minchu.
-After appearing in several movies she played the role of a young widow as a lead actor in Hoomale directed by Nagathihalli Chandrashekhar.
-Her last movie before moving to USA was with Ravichandran (Kannada actor)'s Preethsu Thappenilla.
+After appearing in several movies as a supporting actor, she performed as a lead actor in Hoomale, directed by Nagathihalli Chandrashekhar.
+Her last movie was Preethsu Thappenilla.